PhilKes/auto-translation-gradle-plugin/README.md

 <a href="https://plugins.gradle.org/plugin/io.github.philkes.android-auto-translation"><img alt="Gradle Plugin Portal Version" src="https://img.shields.io/gradle-plugin-portal/v/io.github.philkes.android-auto-translation"></a>

-Plug'n'Play gradle plugin for your Android projects to automatically translate your `strings.xml` into any language using external translation services like DeepL, Azure or Google
+Plug'n'Play gradle plugin for your Android projects to automatically translate your `strings.xml` as well as fastlane documentation into any language using external translation services like DeepL, Azure or Google

 ## Features